-It was a real eye opener moment and that was also the first time I started seeing vegetables in a new light.
-That is when I was first brave enough to make avo ice cream and adding vegetables to anything and everything that I cooked.
+It was a real eye-opener moment and that was also the first time I started seeing vegetables in a new light.
+That is when I was first brave enough to make Avo ice cream and add vegetables to anything and everything that I cooked.
 Because children really just need to overcome their fear of trying new things.
 My kids still don’t eat every vegetable but we are getting there.

-I developed a course for my children’s cooking classes the ABC’S of 5 A Day and used the same concept for my contributions in Lig magazine.
-And we are revisiting these great recipes with my Kids can cook classes ran a few years ago.
+I developed a course for my children’s cooking classes the ABC of 5 A Day and used the same concept for my contributions to Lig magazine.
+We revisited these great recipes with my Kids can cook classes ran a few years ago.
 I would love to create an online course and recipe book with all these great kids-approved recipes.

-The B for Butternut is really one of my favourite classes and we have lot’s of fun with Mr. Butternut squash and it is a great exploration class of tasting butternut, getting our hands really dirty and making a delicious smoothie with yes, butternut.
+The B for Butternut is really one of my favorite classes and we have lots of fun with Mr. Butternut squash it was a great exploration class of tasting butternut, getting our hands really dirty, and making a delicious smoothie with yes, butternut.

 This butternut scone recipe is the same as a basic scone recipe but without milk.
 I love the yellow colour and that the pumpkin almost outweighs the flour in this recipe.
 I have not adapted it to gluten and sugar-free yet but for now, I am happy that my kids are willing to eat pumpkin